sigdotcom/mstacm.org/README.md

 ## Usage

-Since this repository is a monorepo, the best way to use its various functionality is by exploring the directories contain each project.
+Since this repository is a monorepo, the best way to use its various functionality is by exploring the directories containing each project.
 These
 include:
 + ``api`` - The GraphQL backend that powers all of our database interactions.
 + ``apps`` - All of the frontend react applications that users (companies, ACM